ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

 Note that the relative path to the file is used.

 The ``ref`` directive is used to make links to specific parts of a page.
-This could be headings, images or code sections in current of different page.
+These could be headings, images or code sections inside the current or different page.

-For this you will need to define an explicit target before a desired object.
+Definition of explicit target right before the desired object is required.
+In the example below, the target is defined as ``_talker-listener`` one line before the heading ``Try some examples``.

 .. code-block:: rst